AUBioInformatics22/MuscularDogstrophy/1_Quality_Assessment.md

 ### Scripts
 **[1_quality.sh](scripts/1_quality.sh):** Generate quality assessment reports using `FastQC` (see Table 2).
 1.)
-FASTQC using `GNU parallel` (using the most efficient number of cores available) on all files ending with .fastq.gz
+FastQC using `GNU parallel` (using the most efficient number of cores available) on all files ending with .fastq.gz

 ```
 ls *.fastq.gz | parallel -j+0 --eta 'fastqc {}'